APIs & Integration Strategy

 Level 6: Open APIs

-Under technical perspective other characteristics are observed:
+From a technical perspective, other characteristics are observed:

 • Usage of Developer Portal to increase Developer Experience of partners and startups